AustralianBioCommons/how-to-guides/genome_assembly/assembly_qc.md

 {:start="7"}

 7. Select input data for the raw sequencing reads.
-These should be the HiFi reads, that have had adapters removed.
-These should be in `fastqsanger` format.
+These should be the HiFi reads, that have had adapters removed, and then concatenated into a single file.
+This should be in `fastqsanger` format.

-9. Determine optimal k-mer size for genome
+8. Determine optimal k-mer size for genome

      - In order for Meryl to generate a database for each read file, a k-mer length must be selected
      - It should be large enough to allow the k-mer to map uniquely to the genome
      - k = 21 is generally a good length for a haploid genome of 3.1 Gb and a diploid genome of 6.2 Gb

-10. BUSCO lineage selection
+9. BUSCO lineage selection

      - In this workflow, the default setting for lineage is `eukaryota`
      - However, you can select an alternative lineage relevant to your genome